Lleyton Hewitt: 2015: Farewell year

 Hewitt partnered Sam Groth to win Australia's Davis Cup quarterfinals doubles rubber against Kazakhstan in Darwin on 18 July.
 With their spectacular performance, Groth and Hewitt were selected to play the last two reverse-singles rubbers, replacing Kyrgios and Kokkinakis respectively.
 After Groth's win, Hewitt won the deciding fifth rubber against Nedovyesov to put Australia at 3–2 to reach the semi-finals.
 It was Australia's first win from 0–2 down since 1939.

-Hewitt, on a wild card, defeated compatriot John-Patrick Smith 6–3 6–4 at the Citi Open in Washington D.C. in August.
-He lost in the second round of the US Open to Tomic in five sets despite having two match points.
-Hewitt partnered with Sam Groth lost a tough Davis Cup semi-finals doubles tie against the British Murray brothers in 5 sets.
+Hewitt, on a wild card, lost in the second round of the US Open to Tomic in five sets despite having two match points.
+Hewitt, partnered with Sam Groth, lost a tough Davis Cup semi-final doubles tie against the British Murray brothers in 5 sets.
 Todd Woodbridge hailed it as the "Best [doubles] I've watched for years."

 2016: Retirement

 Having previously announced his intentions to retire after the 2016 Australian Open, Hewitt confirmed that his final season would consist of that, the Hopman Cup and the exhibition World Tennis Challenge.

 In his 20th appearance at the Australian Open, he won his first round match against fellow Australian James Duckworth in straight sets.
 He then lost in the second round in 3 straight competitive sets to 8th seed David Ferrer, 2–6, 4–6, 4–6.
 Post-match he was remembered by players including Roger Federer, Rafael Nadal, Andy Murray and Nick Kyrgios as a man who was at the top of the game for years, and continually displayed the fighting spirit that he became synonymous with.

 He was made a Member of the Order of Australia in the awards announced on Australia Day.

 In March Hewitt came out of retirement to replace the injured Nick Kyrgios in the first round Davis Cup against the US at the Kooyong Lawn Tennis Club.
 He played doubles with John Peers against the Bryan brothers.
 The Australian duo came back from two sets to love but lost the fifth set.

 Hewitt was the subject of a book titled "Facing Hewitt" which features fifty interviews with professional tennis players who competed against him.

 In June it was announced that Hewitt would be taking a wildcard into the Wimbledon doubles competition, playing alongside young compatriot Jordan Thompson.
 In the first round, the pair saved eight match points to defeat Nicolás Almagro and David Marrero 19–17 in the deciding set.
 However, they lost to the eighth seeds in the second round.